YuanchengXu2718/GroundwaterNCP_open/README.md

 # GroundwaterNCP_open
 Here you can find the data, code, and source used in our paper about rapid groundwater recovery in the North China Plain (NCP)
+The codes are tested using MATLAB R2023b

 ## GroundwaterDepth.xlsx
 In-situ groundwater depth data in the NCP from 2005 to 2024
 ### Type of monitoring well
 If 10 < type <= 19, the well monitors unconfined aquifers.
-Type 11 represents the first unconfined aquifers.
+Type 11 represents the first unconfined aquifer.
-Type 12 represents the second unconfined aquifers, etc.
+Type 12 represents the second unconfined aquifer, etc.

 If 20 < type <= 29, the well monitors confined aquifers.
-Type 21 represents the first confined aquifers.
+Type 21 represents the first confined aquifer.
-Type 22 represents the second confined aquifers, etc.
+Type 22 represents the second confined aquifer, etc.

 ## GW_Dph_NN.m